tomkcey/ts-backend-template/README.md

 ENABLE_TEST_POSTGRES_CONTAINER=true
 ```

-And by default the logger is set to `debug` level.
-If you want to silence the logs, useful when running tests for example, you can set the `NODE_ENV` to _test_ and `DEBUG_TEST` to _false_.
+Also, the logger is set to `debug` level by default.
+If you want to silence the logs, you can set the `NODE_ENV` to _test_ and `DEBUG_TEST` to _false_.
 Notice that in the `package.json` the test commands already set the environent to _test_.

+### 3rd Party Admin UI

+The Docker Compose, as well as the docker containers in the shell scripts, are setup to also expose Admin-like user interfaces for some services.
+Currently, those are RabbitMQ (`15672`), Jaeger (`16686`) and MinIO (`9000`).
+Normally, you should be able to reach them from your browser at localhost pointing to the ports defined in-between parenthese.